Nuts, oats, and shredded coconut granola crust, filled with a delicious fig jam.

 I was just thinking… Autumn starts in like 2 days, right?
 Right.

 So.
 You know those few pounds that you fought to lose only about 3 months ago to fit into that bikini?
 Yeah, those.
 If you are anything like me, and I have a feeling that you are, those elbees are about to come back.
 It won’t be with these Fig Jam Bars.
 Oh no. These are borderline healthy.
-But, it will be done with things such as these Sweet Potato Ginger Snap Cookie Trifles or my delicious Caramel Apple Spice Cake!
+But, it will be done with things such as these Sweet Potato Ginger Snap Cookie Trifles!
 YAY FALL!
 WE MISSED YOU!!

 I love the months between September and January because I get to bake and cook, and cook and bake… Something about this season inspires most of us to bake and of course, eat!

 I’m also looking forward to wearing comfortable oversized hoodies and yoga pants.
 All.the.time.
 The fashion police is gonna love me!